chenhcs/FINER/README.md

 ## Training and evaluation
 - Run the script for training models.
-Tissue index can be changed in the script to train models for different tissues appearing in the [tissue list](https://github.com/haochenucr/FINER/blob/main/src/train.sh).
+Tissue index can be changed in the script to train models for different tissues appearing in the [list](https://github.com/haochenucr/FINER/blob/main/src/train.sh).
 ```
 sh ./src/train.sh
 ```